google/WebFundamentals/src/content/en/fundamentals/performance/webpack/decrease-frontend-size.md

 Images account for [more than a half](http://httparchive.org/interesting.php?a=All&l=Oct%2016%202017) of the page size.
-While they are not as critical as JavaScript (e.g., they don't block rendering), they still eat a large part of the bandwidth.
+While they are not as critical as JavaScript (e.g., they don’t block rendering), they still eat a large part of the bandwidth.
 Use `url-loader`, `svg-url-loader` and `image-webpack-loader` to optimize them in webpack.